SheffieldR/SheffieldR.github.io/.github/ISSUE_TEMPLATE/meeting_setup.md

 assignees: ''
 ---

 Steps to take when setting up a new meeting.
+Ideally setup and announcements should be made at least two weeks in advance.
+The longer the notification period the more likely it is that people will be able to attend.

 ## Setup